-- Before permanently installing these components, it is recommended you dry-fit them first to ensure proper fit and alignment with other vent pipes. - The 2" PVC components shown in Figure 19 are not provided in the extra parts bag for SC & SL models.
-However the PVC Trap (P/N 664659) can be purchased thru your local distributor.
+- Before permanently installing these components, it is recommended you dry-fit them first to ensure proper fit and alignment with other vent pipes. - The 2" PVC pipe shown in Figure 15 is not provided in the extra parts bag.

-The 2" PVC tee, reducer, PVC Trap and 1/2" X 1/2" hose barb are used when the inducer is rotated to vent out thru the left or right side of the furnace cabinet.
-See Figure 19.
+The 2" PVC Tee and Trap are used when the inducer is rotated to vent out thru the left or right side of the furnace cabinet.
+See Figure 15.

-The 1/2" X 3/4" hose barb can be used to route the condensate drain to the outside of the cabinet.
+The 1/2" x 3/4" hose barb can be used to route the condensate drain to the outside of the cabinet.
 It must be installed from inside the cabinet with the threaded end inserted thru the 1 1/16" hole.
+See Figure 26 (page 27) for hole location.
 The condensate drain should be connected to the barbed end.
 Attach 1" PVC drain line to the threaded end.
-See Figure 29 (page 29) or Figure 30 (page 29) for hole location.